seedcase-project/seedcase-website/design/decisions/why-license/index.md

 An alternative to a CLA is a Developer Certificate of Origin or DCO.
 The **DCO** was first employed by the Linux Foundation in 2004, and is basically just a short document that confirms that the person contributing code is allowed to do so, and happy with the project to subsequently use it, and it is using a git commit to do so.

 ## Our choice

+It is our stated goal that the seedcase software is available for commercial companies as well as academics/healthcare professionals.
+We therefore believe that a **permissive** license will be the best fit for the seedcase project.
+Of the permissive license types we will go with the MIT style license.

+We don't believe that it will be necessary to implement a CLA before people outside the project are permitted to access the code.
+Having said that, we will be implementing a **DCO** which future contributers will have to agree to before making a contribution to the project.